-This page outlines laws, regulations, and policies that guide development of FEMA-approved hazard mitigation plans by state, tribal, and local governments.
+This page outlines laws, regulations, and policies that guide development of FEMA-approved hazard mitigation plans by state, local, tribal, and territory governments.
 The intended audiences for this page include mitigation planners, emergency management professionals, and other public officials working to develop mitigation plans and reduce risk in their communities.

 The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act), as amended by the Disaster Mitigation Act of 2000, provides the legal basis for state, local, tribal, and territory governments to undertake risk-based approaches to reducing natural hazard risks through mitigation planning.
 Specifically, the Stafford Act requires state, local, tribal, and territorial governments to develop and adopt FEMA-approved hazard mitigation plans as a condition for receiving certain types of non-emergency disaster assistance.

 The Stafford Act authorizes the following grant programs:

 - Hazard Mitigation Grant Program (HMGP), which helps communities implement hazard mitigation measures following a Presidential major disaster declaration.
 This program also funds development and update of hazard mitigation plans.

 - Pre-Disaster Mitigation Grant Program (PDM), which awards planning and project grants to assist states, tribes and territories, and local communities in implementing sustained pre-disaster natural hazard mitigation programs.
 Such efforts may include development or update of hazard mitigation plans.

 - Public Assistance Grant Program (PA), which provides assistance to state, tribal, territorial and local governments, and certain types of private nonprofit organizations so that communities can quickly respond to and recover from major disasters or emergencies declared by the President.

 - Fire Management Assistance Grant Program (FMAG), which provides assistance to state, tribal, territorial and local governments for the mitigation, management, and control of fires on publicly or privately owned forests or grasslands that threaten such destruction as would constitute a major disaster.

 The Sandy Recovery Improvement Act (SRIA) of 2013 amended the Stafford Act to provide federally-recognized tribal governments the option to request a Presidential emergency or major disaster declaration independent of a state.
 Tribal governments may still choose to seek assistance, as they have historically, under a state declaration request.
 For more information, visit the Tribal Declarations Pilot Guidance website.